 Thankfully, many child custody cases can be resolved without having to go to court, so long as both parties agree to the custody and visitation plan.
 If one party refuses to agree, however, you may need child custody and visitation lawyers to represent you in court.
 When that happens, you need to find a child custody law firm you can trust.

 That’s why you should work with Attorney Copp.
 She will use her knowledge and skill to represent your case to the best of her ability.
 When you work with her, you know you’re getting an experienced lawyer who truly cares about your case.
-Call and get your free consultation today.
+Call and get your consultation today.

 For information on child support, please see our Child Support Attorney Childress County, TX page.